john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ----------
 ```

-[Rogue](https://en.wikipedia.org/wiki/Rogue_%28video_game%29) is a tile-based, text-only, procedurally-generated, adventure game where you delve dungeons, fight evil monsters, and collect treasure.
+[Rogue](https://en.wikipedia.org/wiki/Rogue_%28video_game%29) is a tile-based, text-only, procedurally-generated, adventure game where you delve dungeons, fight monsters, and collect treasure.
 Rogue is pretty light on plot; the goal was to fight your way to the bottom of a dungeon to get a thing.
 In the decades since this game was first released it has spawned an entire genre of games that still has a really [active community](http://www.roguebasin.com/index.php?title=Main_Page) today.
-[NetHack](http://www.nethack.org/) is the most popular, followed closely by [Angband](http://trac.rephial.org/), with [ADOM](http://www.adom.de/home/index.html) making a huge comeback today.
+[NetHack](http://www.nethack.org/) is the most popular, followed closely by [Angband](http://trac.rephial.org/), with [ADOM](http://www.adom.de/home/index.html) making a big comeback lately.

-These days you can play Rogue and all the other roguelikes on your phone, but I find the original game was defined for a full keyboard and so it plays best that way.
+These days you can play Rogue and all the other roguelikes on your phone, but I find the original game was designed for a full keyboard and so it is still best to play that way.

 * [Play Online](https://archive.org/details/msdos_Rogue_1983)
-* [Rogue Commands](http://www.nongnu.org/gmoria/moria.html#Commands) - Which button is what
+* [Rogue Commands](http://www.nongnu.org/gmoria/moria.html#Commands) - A handy guide to what all the game controls.

 ### Zork